hydrocarbon-tk/Hydrocarbon/README.md

 	Minify output file.

 #### Unattended Compilation
-`[-u |--unattended]`
+`[-u |--unattended ]`
 	Do not wait for user input.
 Exit to console when compilation is complete.
-Quits on any error.
+Quits on errors.

 #### Generated File Type
 `[-t |--type] <type> `